theQuert/Knowledge-Updating-System/docs/progress.md

 - We may have to do the ablation study to examine if the section name is needed in inference and training processes.

 ## 2023/07/27-2023/08/03
 - Fix inputs bugs, and add GPT-3.5 decoder supports.
+(Done)
 - Add Vicuna support.
+(Done)
 - We may have to do the ablation study to examine if the section name is needed in inference and training processes.
 - Add merging visualization.
+- Highlight the modified paragraphs in updated article.
 - Migrate the codebase to IMLab server and create backup VM on GCP.
 - Change the api key of GPT if the usage limit is fixed.
+(Done)
 - Migrate the repo to Huggingface spaces.
 - Check the distribution of train data for encoder.